-We met initially in 2018 to discuss working together with light and sound and more generally the artistic challenges of combining colour with music or time-varying sound.
-We realised that site specificity, the architectural or spatial context would be a leading element and those early discussions went on to become Tyndall’s Blues.
+We met initially in 2018 to discuss working together with light and sound and the more general artistic challenges of combining colour with music or time-varying sound.
+We realised that site specificity, the architectural or spatial context would be a leading element and those early discussions went on to inform Tyndall?s Blues.

 What is the connection with Tyndall?

 John Tyndall (1820-93) was an experimental physicist, alpinist, progressive public intellectual and early popular science educator.
-He worked on atmospheric conditions, in particular how light and sound behaves in various atmospheres.
-He gave two series of lectures titled ‘Light’ and ‘Sound’ at the Royal Institute which summarised the Victorian Newtonian understanding and they became the primers for scientific education.
-These remarkable texts and Tyndall’s whole approach chimed with our earlier considerations of how light and sound are experienced together.
+He research investigated atmospheric phenomena, in particular how light and sound behaves in varying atmospheric conditions.
+He gave two series of lectures titled ‘Light’ and ‘Sound’ at the Royal Institute, which summarised the Victorian Newtonian understanding of these subject areas.
+These lectures were published and became the primers for scientific education.
+These remarkable texts and Tyndall’s whole approach resonated with our earlier considerations of how light and sound are experienced together.

 What are the connections with light, sound and atmosphere?

-As an early Alpinist, Tyndall was particularly aware of how light and sound behaved in various atmospheres – how the changing light in the mountains could tell you about approaching weather conditions; how spoken communications are impeded at altitudes and at distances (presumably he was familiar with Alphorns for signalling) – and some of the practical applications of his research, such as developing ship horns that projected further and louder at sea in varying atmospheric conditions.
-Atmospherics, and the varying speeds of light and sound, create the physical conditions to form such phenomena as rainbows, thunder, lightning, mirages, echoes, sunsets and shadows.
+As an early Alpinist, Tyndall was particularly aware of how light and sound behaved in various atmospheric conditions, and how the changing light in the mountains could inform the observer about approaching weather conditions; how spoken communications are impeded at altitudes and at distances (presumably he was familiar with Alphorns for signalling).
+One of the practical applications of his research was the development of ship horns that projected further and louder at sea in varying atmospheric conditions.
+Atmospherics, and the varying speeds of light and sound, create the physical conditions that form such phenomena as rainbows, thunder, lightning, mirages, echoes, sunsets and shadows.

 How does Tyndall’s Blues relate to the architecture of Visual Carlow?

 The Visual Carlow building has a distinctive glass skin, described by the architect Terry Pawson as ‘an intersecting assembly of translucent glass volumes that transforms throughout the day’.
 It appears that the building is made entirely of glass.
-On the outside it reflects the Carlow skies, the external atmosphere, and within it seems to act as a metaphor for an experimental chamber.
-The gallery is a space where light passes from one medium to another.
+On the outside it reflects the Carlow skies and the external atmosphere, while within it seems to act as a metaphor for an experimental chamber.
+The gallery in its entirety seems like a space where light passes from one medium to another.